May 2024

 Wearing high heels can significantly alter the biomechanics of the feet, leading to various effects that extend beyond fashion considerations.
 The elevation of the heel shifts the body's weight forward, causing increased pressure on the balls of the feet and toes.
 This can result in discomfort, pain, and even the development of conditions like bunions, hammertoes, and neuromas over time.
 The arch of the foot is also affected, as high heels can cause it to become overly extended or flattened, potentially contributing to issues such as plantar fasciitis or Achilles tendonitis.
 Additionally, high heels can affect balance and stability, increasing the risk of ankle sprains or falls.
 Prolonged wear of high heels may lead to muscular imbalances and changes in gait patterns, further exacerbating foot problems.
 If you have foot pain and feel it may be coming from frequently wearing high heels, it is suggested that you schedule an appointment with a podiatrist who can offer you relief tips.

 High heels have a history of causing foot and ankle problems.
-If you have any concerns about your feet or ankles, contact one of our podiatrists from Port Richmond Family Footcare.
-Our doctors can provide the care you need to keep you pain-free and on your feet.
+If you have any concerns about your feet or ankles, contact Steven Spivak, DPM from Mount Holly Family Footcare.
+Our doctor can provide the care you need to keep you pain-free and on your feet.

 Effects of High Heels on the Feet